Facts About Our Work in Honduras

-- Food For The Poor has a community development project with an agricultural component in La Campa.
-This project will have 98 homes, a school, a playground, community center, drainage ditches, eco-stoves, water purification units, three water tanks with distribution grids to pipe water directly to each home, and a drip-water irrigation agriculture project on more than 14 acres of land for the cultivation of hot peppers, green peppers, beans, corn and tomatoes.
+Food For The Poor has a community development project with an agricultural component in La Campa.
+This project has 79 homes, a school, a playground, community center, drainage ditches, eco-stoves, water purification units, three water tanks with distribution grids to pipe water directly to each home, and a drip-water irrigation agriculture project on more than 14 acres of land for the cultivation of hot peppers, green peppers, beans, corn and tomatoes.
 It also is equipped with a greenhouse with hydroponics.
 The community also has a wastewater treatment plant and paved roads.